 Performance cash is valued at \$100 per unit at the time of grant.
-The value to the executive is dependent upon ROIC performance as a percent of the Cost of Capital over a three-year vesting period.
-For 2022, the PCC continued the performance/payout relationship previously implemented.
-We must earn 100% ROIC as a percent of the Cost of Capital during the measurement period in order for executives to achieve a minimum payout under the plan.
-At 100% performance, executives will earn 50% of their target value.
-Target value payouts will be earned at 413.6% performance over the course of the measurement period and a maximum payout of 200% of target will be earned should we return 827.1% ROIC as a percent of the Cost of Capital between January 1, 2022, and December 31, 2024.
+The value to the executive is dependent upon ROIC performance over a three-year vesting period.
+The 2023 performance cash award uses ROIC to measure how effectively executives manage capital.
+The goal for achieving 100% of target is based on an average of the company's last five years of ROIC achievement.
+The threshold and maximum performance levels are based on a market reference point: the five-year average of median ROIC for the S&P 500 Industrials Index.
+The threshold for achieving any payout is 125% of this reference point, and the maximum payout is achieved at 225% of the reference point.
+Target value payouts will be earned at 30.8% performance over the course of the measurement period and a maximum payout of 200% of target will be earned should we return 36% ROIC as a percent of the Cost of Capital between January 1, 2023, and December 31, 2025.
+As with annual incentive compensation objectives, the PCC sets targets at levels that are difficult to achieve, but with the expectation they are attainable.

-2022 Plan Payout
+ROIC Achieved 2023 Plan Payout

-50% - Minimum
+20.0% 0% - Minimum

-100% - Target
+30.8% 100% - Target

-200% - Maximum
+36.0% 200% - Maximum

-Through December 2022, which includes one year of the three-year performance period, the performance cash granted in February 2022 had an estimated value of approximately 132.5% of target value.
-Through December 2022, which includes two years of the three-year performance period, the performance cash granted in February 2021 had an estimated value of approximately 169.5% of target value.
+Through December 2023, which includes one year of the three-year performance period, the performance cash granted in February 2023 had an estimated value of approximately 200% of target value.
+Through December 2023, which includes two years of the three-year performance period, the performance cash granted in February 2022 had an estimated value of approximately 121.8% of target value.
+Payout of the 2022 performance cash award will be based on performance of ROIC as a percent of cost of capital set for the three-year period of 2022-2024.